Undergraduate degree course/programme Chemistry with Business Management BSc F1N1

 In Semester 2, additional mathematics is embedded in the physical chemistry module, as you begin to apply your mathematical skills to chemical problems.
 All of the maths material is delivered by staff from Chemistry, which ensures you are equipped with those skills you need to tackle the more physical and theoretical aspects of our courses.

 In Year 2, you will build on material from your first year as we employ a mix of lectures and practicals to develop further your understanding of the fundamental aspects of chemistry.
 In addition to these core courses in organic, inorganic and physical chemistry, you will take business management modules in marketing, financial decision-making and management of human resources.

-In addition to modules in core chemistry, you will choose from a range of specialist modules in business management, including corporate finance, strategic management and supply chain management.
+In addition to modules in core chemistry, you will choose from a range of specialist modules in business management, including corporate finance, strategic management, innovation management and supply chain management.
 You will also undertake a research project in some aspect of chemistry.

 Chemists at Birmingham adopt a broad, multi-disciplinary outlook to their subject, which is vital if we are to solve the problems of the 21st Century in healthcare, medicine, sustainability and the environment.
 Birmingham has a leading research rating and is committed to excellence in teaching: your lecturers are not only experts in their fields but also passionate about their subject and committed to inspiring you!

 The world of business undoubtedly benefits from people with the skills developed during a scientific training; at the same time, the world of science needs more people with experience of business.
 Graduates from our Chemistry with Business Management degree programme possess the rare combination of highly developed skills in both chemistry and business disciplines that will be attractive to a diverse range of prospective employers.

 Read more about why you should study Chemistry at Birmingham.